 No, not all questions in the assessment criteria section will be relevant to every festival – as a basic rule the more funding you request the more questions you need to address.

 The Film Festival Fund is a rolling four year fund with two application calls per year.
 Please refer to the table in the guidelines for details of the deadlines and key dates.

 Can I submit an application for funding for a new festival?

-We may consider supporting a new festival (in Strand 1 only) if it can demonstrate that it will fill an important gap in provision, either in terms of geographical location, theme or focus.
+We may consider supporting a new festival (in Strand 1 only) if the application can demonstrate that the festival will fill an important gap in provision, either in terms of geographical location, theme or focus.

 Why is funding only available until 2017?

-This scheme is part of our Film Forever strategy which runs until the end of the financial year in 2017.
-The investment period for this Film Festival Fund therefore is the four year period up until end March 2017.
+The Festival Fund is part of our Film Forever strategy which runs until the end of the financial year in 2017.
+The investment period for this Fund therefore is the four year period up until end March 2017.

 My question has not been answered here.
 How do I contact you?